Last updated on May 31st, 2018 at 04:05 pm

 #8: Futbol (Soccer for the American)

-Perhaps the first thought when asked What is Chile Famous For is soccer!
+Perhaps the first thought, when asked What is Chile Famous For is soccer!
 What would a country in South America be if not known for its futbol?
-The Chilean National Team, commonly referred to as “La Roja”, proved its talent as the team pushed Brazil to penalty kicks in the 2014 World Cup.
+The Chilean National Team are arguably the most famous Chileans in the whole country.
+The team, commonly referred to as “La Roja”, proved its talent as the team pushed Brazil to penalty kicks in the 2014 World Cup.
 They impressed the country when they won the 2015 Copa America and 2016 Copa America Centenario.
 In 2017, they reached the Confederations Cup Final.
 The year 2015 began a streak of success that was very exciting for the nation.
 Unfortunately, the team that was crowned the “Golden Generation” has not qualified for the World Cup this year.
 Nonetheless, the Chileno’s will always have their team’s back!

 #9: An emerging Microbrewery scene